plooploops/kv-function-apps/Scenarios-Read-Me/README-az-mon-eh-kv-python.md

 ```

 We'll create a Key Vault.
 We'll also add network rules to allow access to the placeholder subnets.
+> A workaround for Function Apps w/VNET Integration is that we'll want to also allow the possible outbound ip addresses to reach the Key Vault.
+We'll also **later** set the default-action to deny once we configure key vault secrets.

 We can also add in a test secret, and then add a policy on Key Vault to allow access to the Service Principals (Managed Identities) for the Azure Functions.